Tax Benefits of New York's 529 College Savings Program

 Adding to its attractiveness is the fact that residents do not need to itemize their other deductions to claim a benefit from their NY 529 College Savings Program.
 If you are not able to deduct anything else, you’ll still be able to deduct your contributions to the plan from your gross income.

 As with most states, distributions from the direct plan that are not used for qualified education expenses are subject to taxation, and also a possible “recapture” of deductions taken in previous years.

 If you are a New Yorker trying to choose between the 529 college savings program and other college savings vehicles, you need to account for the potential tax savings of the New York deduction for residents.

-Remember that New Yorkers only receive a deduction for contributing to the 529 plan and not for plans from any other state.
-If, for example, a NY state taxable income of $318,750–$2,125,450 incurs a tax rate of 6.85%, a contribution of $5,000 could potentially save $342.50 at tax time.
-In other words, receiving the deduction could be similar to a 6.85 percent bonus on the amount contributed.
+Remember that New Yorkers may only receive a deduction for contributing to the 529 plan and not for plans from any other state.
+For example, if a NY state taxable income of $318,750–$2,125,450 incurs a tax rate of 6.85%, a contribution of $5,000 could potentially save $342.50 at tax time.
+Receiving the deduction could be similar to a 6.85% bonus on the amount contributed.